niess/goupil/docs/library/transport_settings.rst

 .. py:attribute:: TransportSettings.boundary
    :type: int | None

-   This attribute represents an optional geometry boundary for Monte Carlo transport, which is specified as a sector index, for example, in an :doc:`external_geometry`.
+   This attribute represents an inner geometry boundary for Monte Carlo transport, which is specified as a sector index, for example, in an :doc:`external_geometry`.
+The Monte Carlo transport stops whenever a trajectory enters the corresponding sector.

 .. py:attribute:: TransportSettings.compton_method
    :type: str